**Eugene & Springfield Cancel Flock Contracts!!**

 All Flock data goes into a central repository of data.
 Each customer can then decide how that data will be shared.
 It can be made available for national and state-wide searches, or only available to a curated list of organizations.

-The Eugene Police currently share their data with 20 other Oregon organization (link), including some that one that is known to pass data to ICE (link).
+The Eugene Police currently share their data with 20 other Oregon organization (link), including one that is known to pass data to ICE (link).

 Flock reserves the right to share the data with anyone they wish in section 5.3 of the Contract, Disclosure of Footage (link).